 Imagine the Person

-When creating a capsule for you, imagine how another would see you.
+When creating capsule wardrobes for yourself, imagine how another would see you.
 In my head, I am taller and slimmer and smaller busted than I am in real life.
 When planning for myself, I describe myself as someone else would describe me.
-It not only helps me put my figure into perspective, but also my lifestyle and personal style.
+It not only helps me put my figure into perspective but also my lifestyle and personal style.
 If this is hard to do, ask a close friend to describe you.
 Significant others often provide the most accurate descriptions of us, but I don't recommend asking them because it can hit a bit too close to home and what they find to be adorable you may find to be a flaw.
 Save the relationship, ask your bestie!

 Ask Allie: What to Wear to Paris